hansij66/dsmr2mqtt/README.md

 }
 ```

-A virtual DSMR parameter is implemented (el_consumed and el_returned, which is sum of tarif1 and tarif2 (nacht/low en day/normal tariff)) - as some have a dual tarif meter, while energy company administratively considers this as a mono tarif meter.
+A virtual DSMR parameter is implemented (el_consumed and el_returned, which is sum of tarif1 and tarif2 (nacht/low en dag/normal tariff)) - as some have a dual tariff meter, while energy company administratively considers this as a mono tarif meter.

 ```diff
 -ATTENTION: